Nick Mullens: Cleveland Browns

 Mullens was signed to the Cleveland Browns' practice squad on September 1, 2021.
-Mullens was elevated to the Browns' active roster on October 21, 2021, prior to their game that evening, and reverted to the practice squad the following day.
+He was elevated to the Browns' active roster on October 21 prior to their game that evening, and was reverted to the practice squad the following day.

 For the Week 15 matchup against the Las Vegas Raiders, Mullens was named the starting quarterback after the Browns experienced a COVID-19 outbreak, which included fellow quarterbacks Baker Mayfield and Case Keenum testing positive.
 In addition, the game was moved from Saturday, December 18, to Monday, December 20, the first game of the season to be postponed due to COVID-19.
 During the game, Mullens threw a touchdown pass late in the fourth quarter, giving the Browns the lead.
 Derek Carr subsequently led a successful drive down the field, which ended with the Raiders kicking a field goal and winning 16–14.
 Mullens completed 20 of 30 passes for 147 yards and a touchdown in the loss, and reverted to the practice squad later that week.